Defend Against Known Application Vulnerabilities

 The first step to kick starting your web application security program is to look for known application vulnerabilities.
 Keeping known vulnerabilities out of your code base prevents attackers from easily exploiting them and running malicious code.
 Attacks such as SQL injection and Cross-site Scripting are usually much easier to fix than to find them, so educating developers about best practices, defining a security policy and enforcing development security standards are all important approaches when defending against web security vulnerabilities.

-With built-in support for exporting discovered vulnerabilities to the most popular security tools such as web application firewalls, you can take automated testing even further whilst virtual patching the vulnerabilities in production to give you enough breathing room to fully and carefully undergo remediation.
+With built-in support for exporting discovered vulnerabilities to the most popular security tools such as web application firewalls, you can take automated testing even further.
+Virtually patching the vulnerabilities in production will give you enough breathing room to fully and carefully undergo remediation.

-Additionally, Acunetix can find security issues beyond its typical black box scanning approach thanks to its AcuSensor gray box scanning technology.
-With AcuSensor, Acunetix can automatically examine Java, ASP.NET and PHP server-side code whilst it’s in execution.
+Additionally, Acunetix can find security issues beyond the typical black-box scanning approach thanks to its AcuSensor gray-box scanning technology.
+With AcuSensor, Acunetix can automatically examine Java, ASP.NET and PHP server-side code that is being executed.
 This allows Acunetix to pinpoint the exact line of code where vulnerabilities lie, as well as dramatically reduce an already low false positive rate.

-By using tools to help test your simulate web application attacks, you’ll be in a position to find and fix security vulnerabilities before an attacker has the chance to exploit them.
-A vulnerability scanner like Acunetix also provides recommended actions to take to correct the vulnerabilities it identifies, as well as the ability to re-test fixes.
+By using tools to help you simulate web application attacks, you’ll be in a position to find and fix security vulnerabilities before an attacker has the chance to exploit them.
+A vulnerability scanner like Acunetix also recommends actions that you can take to correct the vulnerabilities it identifies, as well as the ability to retest fixes.

-Acunetix also allows you to produce dozens of technical and compliance reports with actionable information your web application developers, security professionals and regulators can use to reduce and assess security risks:
+Acunetix also allows you to produce dozens of technical and compliance reports with actionable information web application developers, security professionals, and regulators can use to assess and reduce security risks: